Lafayette & Kumagai

-Lafayette & Kumagai’s attorneys have substantial experience handling complex commercial and bankruptcy litigation.
-The firm has represented clients in cases involving the Business and Professions Code Section 17200, unfair business practices actions, contract disputes, ADA access cases, anti-trust and unfair business practices class actions.
-The firm has represented Viacom, Inc., MTV Network, Johnson & Johnson, San Francisco Housing Authority, PETCO Animal Supplies, Inc., Denny’s, Inc., Sutter Health and others in these types of matters.
+Lafayette & Kumagai’s attorneys have substantial experience handling general business and complex commercial litigation.
+Lafayette & Kumagai LLP has represented clients in cases involving the Business and Professions Code Section 17200, unfair business practices actions, contract disputes, advertising disputes, food and product labeling matters, ADA access cases, anti-trust, privacy and unfair business practices class actions.
+The firm has represented companies such as Conduent, Inc., Xerox Corporation, Coca-Cola, Viacom, Inc., MTV Network, Johnson & Johnson, San Francisco Housing Authority, PETCO Animal Supplies, Inc., Denny’s, Inc., and Sutter Health in these types of matters.

 Commercial Litigation – Representative Cases